AmirHosein-Gharaati/rate-app/README.md

 ### Other optimizations to consider
 - We can change our queries to avoid multiple queries which can be done via a single query, but also it takes more memory and maybe more code.
-- Pagination can be implemented for high number of records (like paging the posts).
 - Celery Beat is configured to do 2 tasks every minute, but we can think about how often is good for processing high number of objects to prevent the high cpu and memory usage.